-Mobile telephones, watches including smart watches MUST NOT BE TAKEN INTO THE EXAMINATION ROOM.
+Mobile telephones, all watches (including smart watches, digital watches and analogue watches) MUST NOT BE TAKEN INTO THE EXAMINATION ROOM.
 If a mobile phone (or any other type of electronic communication or storage device) is found in your possession during an examination (even if it is turned off) it will be taken from you and a report made to the appropriate exam board.
 No exceptions can be made.
 It is the decision of the exam board as to what action will be taken and could include a zero mark for that paper, disqualification from that subject or disqualification from all subjects.